Tory Lanez's team accused of impersonating top employee at Megan Thee Stallion's record label

 Tory Lanez‘s team pretended to be an employee of 300 Entertainment – Megan Thee Stallion‘s record label – to paint him in a favourable light, it’s been alleged.

-According to Billboard, a source close to the shooting involving Lanez and Megan claims that Lanez’s team sent several emails to media outlets this month to “campaign press” on his behalf.
+According to Billboard, a source close to Megan claims that Lanez’s team sent several emails to media outlets this month to “campaign press” on his behalf.

-Lanez has denied firing four shots from outside his vehicle in the Hollywood Hills on the night of July 12, with two bullets hitting Megan’s feet [via The Guardian].
+Lanez denies shooting Megan in the Hollywood Hills on the night of July 12, with Megan reported to have been hit twice [via The Guardian].

 Additionally, the source also alleges that employees for Lanez crafted fake text message conversations between Megan and Lanez, which were then sent to various media outlets.
 A screenshot of an email, which Billboard said was sent to them from a different anonymous source, included what was reported as a fake email account for 300’s Head of Creative, Kevin Leong, that was allegedly created by Lanez’s team.